The Container Volatile

 Volatile is a Service to manage data objects in RAM.
 This includes:

-• Index objects that are serialized as tuples and exposed via API to allow connecting everything to everything as a graph.
+dequeis a double linked list accessible as a key-value store.
+Indexobjects that are serialized as tuples and exposed via API to allow connecting everything to everything as a graph.- A priority

-• A priority queue is implemented as self balanced binary trees with a maximum number of nodes.
+queueis implemented as self balanced binary trees with a maximum number of nodes. -

 The base queue